 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

+Leaving Sarasota and need a safe and loving place for your pets to stay?
 Pet owners generally want to have their pets with them as much as possible, however, it is not always possible to take them with us on every trip.
 If we do leave them behind, it is important to assure that they are safe and well cared for while we are gone.
-That's why many who are looking for pet boarding in Sarasota & Parrish bring their pets to Dr. Nina's Animal Hospital when they need to board their cat or dog.

 For many pets being boarded is a scary experience, and it is important that it be made as comfortable as possible, and that someone is keeping watch in order to limit the possibility of any unexpected surprises.

-Dr. Nina's Animal Hospital has two different locations in Sarasota and Parrish that both offer full-service boarding facilities.
-Animals kept in these facilities are kept in a spacious area and can be kept on any medication schedule they need as they are monitored by dedicated staff.
-Both of the facilities are also treated for fleas and ticks, and are kept at a comfortable climate.
+Dr. Nina's Animal Hospital has two different locations in Sarasota and Parrish but only our Sarasota location provides pet boarding.
+Animals kept in our boarding facilities are kept in a spacious area and can be kept on any medication schedule they need as they are monitored by dedicated staff.
+Pets are treated for fleas and ticks (if needed).
 Food is provided, but many pet owners prefer to bring their own in order to keep things familiar.

 If you do need to board your pet, the element of surprise isn't necessarily a good thing.
 It is best to prepare your pet and yourself ahead of time if you can.